 params.put("secret_passwords", myInputStream, "passwords.txt");

-Add a File object to the RequestParams to upload:
+object to the RequestParams

 File myFile = new File("/path/to/file.png");